rahi-lab/YeaZ-GUI/readme.md

 6. Improve the overall speed and performance of the application
 7. Add the ability to segment fission images
 8. Fix minor bugs and improve overall stability
+9. enable the option to run on GPU (windows and linux only)

 ## Installation